-This course is half internally, half externally assessed.
+This course is roughly half internally, half externally assessed.
 There are several alternative options that may not be done in class so there is the possibility to work on a topic by your self outside of the class and get assessed at a convenient time but it requires conscientious work.

 Prerequisites vary depending on the topic.
-The Probability topics require Algebra knowledge.
+The Probability topics require some algebra knowledge.
 Knowledge of the equations of straight-line graphs is important for the other options.
 Level 1 AS 91037 Chance and Data would be really helpful and in level 2, AS 91264 Statistical inference, AS91267 Probability, AS91035 Multivariate data, AS91036 Bivariate data will help improve Level 3 grades.

 AS 91585 Probability concepts 4 credits (external)